ceoawais/awais/README.md

 # awais
-This is my first repository
+This is my first repository.
+Authorized by Awais